mido/mido/docs/about_midi.rst

     # Turn on middle C on channel 2:
     92 3C 64

-    # Turn is back off:
+    # Turn it back off:
     82 3C 64

     # Change to program (sound) number 4 on channel 2: